Southern Style (Mixed) Greens – Simply Soul

 Add cleaned, chopped greens one batch at a time, totaling three.
 Stir constantly, being sure to pull the greens from top to bottom of the pot to evenly cook.
 The pot will be almost full; however, the greens will quickly wilt and reduce.
 When the greens are reduced (do not overcook) add the next two batches (or until all are included).

 Add black pepper, red pepper flakes (if desired), sugar, vinegar, and one carton of chicken stock (or more if needed; in this batch I used one carton, plus 2 cups; varies every time).
 The greens should be completely covered by stock with about 1″ above.
 Place lid on pot and allow to simmer on low for 3 hours, stirring occasionally.
-After 3 hours, check the consistency and flavor.
+After 2 hours, check the consistency and flavor.
 If needed, add salt to taste.
 The ribs should be tender and the leaves not overcooked.
 This is where the “love” comes in.
 You do not want them to turn out like canned, but you don’t want them to be tough either.
-Cook for up to an additional hour, checking frequently until cooked to perfection.
+Cook an additional hour, checking frequently until cooked to perfection.
 Serve while hot, making sure each person gets salt pork bits and some of the “love” pot juice.
 Add apple cider vinegar to taste and enjoy!
 Great as a side to grilled pork chops, fried chicken, ham steak, or even as a meal on their own with some savory cornbread.